quicwg/base-drafts/draft-ietf-quic-transport.md

 An extension to QUIC that wishes to use a new type of frame MUST first ensure that a peer is able to understand the frame.
-An endpoint can use a transport parameter to signal its willingness to receive one or more extension frame types with the one transport parameter.
+An endpoint can use a transport parameter to signal its willingness to receive extension frame types.
+One transport parameter can indicate support for one or more extension frame types.

 Extensions that modify or replace core protocol functionality (including frame types) will be difficult to combine with other extensions that modify or